MicrosoftDocs/memdocs/sccm/core/servers/manage/cmpivot-tsg.md

 ms.collection: M365-identity-device-management
 ---

-# Troubleshooting CMPivot
+# Troubleshoot CMPivot

-CMPivot is a utility that provides access to real-time state of devices in your environment.
+CMPivot is a utility that provides access to a real-time state of the devices in your environment.
 CMPivot runs a query on all currently connected devices in the target collection and returns the results.

 Occasionally, you may need to troubleshoot CMPivot.
 For example, if a state message from a client to CMPivot gets corrupted, the site server can't process the message.
 This article helps you understand the flow of information for CMPivot.

-## <a name="bkmk_CMPivot-1902"></a> Troubleshooting CMPivot in version 1902 and later
+## <a name="bkmk_CMPivot-1902"></a> Troubleshoot CMPivot in version 1902 and later

 In Configuration Manager versions 1902 and later, you can run CMPivot from the central administration site (CAS) in a hierarchy.
 The primary site still handles the communication to the client.

 When you run CMPivot from CAS, it uses the high-speed message subscription channel to communicate with the primary site.
 CMPivot doesn't use standard SQL replication between sites.
 If your SQL Server or Provider is remote, or if you use SQL Always On, you'll have a "double hop scenario" for CMPivot.
 For information on how to define constrained delegation for a "double hop scenario", see [CMPivot starting in version 1902](/sccm/core/servers/manage/cmpivot#bkmk_cmpivot1902).

 >[!IMPORTANT]
-> When troubleshooting CMPivot, enable verbose logging on your MPs and the site server's SMS_MESSAGE_PROCESSING_ENGINE to get more information.
-If the client's output is larger than 80 KB, enable verbose logging on the MP and the site server's SMS_STATE_SYSTEM component.
+> When troubleshooting CMPivot, enable verbose logging on your management points (MPs) and on the site server's SMS_MESSAGE_PROCESSING_ENGINE to get more information.
+Also, if the client's output is larger than 80 KB, enable verbose logging on the MP and the site server's SMS_STATE_SYSTEM component.
 For information about how to enable verbose logging, see [Site server logging options](/sccm/core/plan-design/hierarchy/about-log-files#bkmk_reg-site).

 ### Get information from the site server

 By default, the site server log files are located in `C:\Program Files\Microsoft Configuration Manager\logs`.
 This location might be different if you specified a non-default installation directory or offloaded items like the SMS Provider to another server.
 If you run CMPivot from the CAS, the logs are on the primary site server.

-Check the `smsprov.log` for these lines:
+Look in `smsprov.log` for these lines:

 - Configuration Manager version 1906:
   <pre><code lang="Log">Auditing: User &ltusername> initiated client operation 145 to collection &ltCollectionId>. </code></pre>